Idkode/sbcup-2025/README.md

     - Java Development Kit (JDK) 17
     - Python and pip (for YOLO and monitoring services).

-All python development was made using conda 25.1.1
+All Python development was made using conda 25.1.1

 ## Getting Started